BlueFlame202/darth-vader-py/README.md

 The following code, contained in ```playground.py```, was run:
 ```
-from vaderSentimentu import SentimentIntensityAnalyzer
+from darthVader.vaderSentimentu import SentimentIntensityAnalyzer

-import darth as d
+import darthVader.darth as d

 # --- examples -------
 sentences = ["VADER is smart, handsome, and funny.",  # positive sentence example